-A few months ago, I attended a business-related event in Dallas called Super Saturday.
-I had planned for months to go to this event… invited my team, talked it up for weeks, strongly encouraged all of them to purchase tickets as the deadline came and went and the event SOLD OUT, and we all got more and more excited the closer we got to the date as we filled up a Tahoe with excited, enthusiastic team members ON FIRE to go to Super Saturday.
+A few months ago, I attended a business-related event in Dallas.
+I had planned for months to go to this event… invited my team, talked it up, strongly encouraged all of them to purchase tickets as the deadline approached.

-We arrived in Dallas, along with hordes of other ON FIRE people, to hear some of our business heroes and receive this much-anticipated training, and stood in line for check-in.
+We arrived in Dallas, along with hordes of other women, to hear some of our business heroes and soak up this training, and stood in line for check-in.

 “Just go on in,” the girl at the desk said, hurriedly, as she handed me my conference packet, “I believe you,” as people pressed in behind me by the hundreds, eager to get into the sold-out event and find their seat.

-(I got in to Super Saturday for free… ahem).
+(I got in to this massive event for free… ahem).

 Yes.
 If you live a perfectly sinless life, YOU earned your ticket in!
 But the bad news is that if you’ve sinned even one time, your ticket is null and void.